zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-06.2024:  One paper on green VRP got accepted in CAOR, where we solved GVRP with steep roads using improved ALNS.
+06.2024:  One paper on green VRP got accepted by CAOR, where we solved GVRP with steep roads using improved ALNS.
 </li>

 <li>
-05.2024:  One paper on L2Opt got accepted in SIGKDD'24, where we solved more realistic TSPs using hierarchical neural solvers.
+05.2024:  One paper on L2Opt got accepted at SIGKDD'24, where we solved more realistic TSPs using hierarchical neural solvers.
 </li>

 <li>
-05.2024:  Two papers on L2Opt got accepted in ICML'24, where we solved cross-problem vrps using mixture of experts and boosted column generation using adaptive stablization.
+05.2024:  Two papers on L2Opt got accepted at ICML'24, where we solved cross-problem vrps using mixture of experts and boosted column generation using adaptive stablization.
 </li>

 <li>
-04.2024:  One paper on L2Opt got accepted in UAI'24, where we improved the neural JSSP solver by learning advanced topological representations.
+04.2024:  One paper on L2Opt got accepted at UAI'24, where we improved the neural JSSP solver by learning advanced topological representations.
 </li>

 <li>